Portrayed By: John Goodman

 - Black and Nerdy: He's black and a geologist recruited by Monarch for his research in seismology.

-- Changed My Mind, Kid: Earlier Brooks was very happy about going off ahead to find the boat but later when it is time for him and San to leave they are far more conflicted.
-Just as it seems like Kong and everyone else is going to get finished, Brooks and San Lin return in the boat, distracting Ramarak with its weapons.
+- Changed My Mind, Kid: At first, Brooks is very happy about going off ahead to find the boat but later, when it is time for him and San to leave, they find themselves far more conflicted.
+Just as it seems like Kong and everyone else is going to get finished off, Brooks and San return in the boat, distracting Ramarak with its weapons.

-- Ignored Expert: Brooks' Hollow Earth theory made him a laughingstock to everyone at a committee, everyone except Randa.
+- Ignored Expert: Brooks's Hollow Earth theory made him a laughingstock to everyone except Randa at a committee.